-Sara has an intense passion for people and holding the powerful accountable.
-She loves to write, shoot and edit, and she feels at home in investigative storytelling.
-She's brought to light issues regarding the state's unemployment system, students’ safety at bus stops, police misconduct, formerly incarcerated people struggling to survive, violence performed on live video, and much more.
+Sara fights for the underdog, connects with people and tells their stories boldly with authenticity and empathy.
+She loves to write, shoot and edit, and she feels at home in solutions-based, community-oriented and investigative storytelling.
+She's brought to light issues regarding Florida's failing unemployment system, students’ safety at bus stops, school threat arrests, criminal justice misconduct, formerly incarcerated people struggling to survive, violence performed on live video, and much more.

 Before moving abroad, Sara spent three years as an investigative reporter for WINK News in Fort Myers, FL, after receiving both her undergraduate and graduate degrees from the University of Florida.
 While getting her master's, Sara also worked as a multimedia journalist for WCJB TV20 News in Gainesville.
 Sara is a firm believer in constantly improving her storytelling and has attended multiple conferences including the Investigative Reporters & Editors (IRE) Conference in 2018 and 2019 and National Press Photographers Association (NPPA) News Video Workshop in 2019 and virtually in 2020.
 To expand her expertise in using multimedia for advocacy, she attended the Becker Digital Strategies Digital Organizing Workshop in March 2021.